top of page

 Then, in 2000, my work life took a drastic turn.
 I left retail for a civil service job that required me to sit at a desk all day.
 From the very first day, I hated it.
 The only thing keeping me there was the better salary and my colleagues.
 I ended up staying for 17 years.

-The silent damage of a sedentary job - the start of living with degenerative disc disease
+The silent damage of a sedentary job

 Sitting all day was something I quickly realized wasn’t good for my body.
 We’re not designed to sit for hours on end, but in an office job, there’s little choice.
 And it was particularly noticiable to me after being so active in my previous jobs and always being on my feet.